TohruMKDM/fs-watcher/README.md

 |  filepath |  string  |

 `filepath` will be the filepath of the relevant file **relative** to the directory the watcher is monitoring</br>
+If the callback returns a truthy value then it will automatically cancel the watcher for the directory the callback is assigned to.</br>
 List of all possible events are defined below

 ### create